DecimalTurn/VBA-on-GitHub/README.md

 # Why should you include .gitignore and .gitattributes files to your project?

-**.gitignore**: This file is there to help Git determine what files it should ignore when commiting changes to the project.
+**.gitignore**: This file is there to help Git determine what files it should ignore when committing changes to the project.
 It will allow you to avoid uploading content that you don't want to or that you don't need to.

 **.gitattributes**: This file will help you make sure that there won't be errors due to Git conversion of your files.